Food Systems M.S.

 |FS 335||Qualitative Research Methods (Spring)||3|

 |FS 340||Food Systems, Science & Policy (Spring)||3|

 There is a required comprehensive examination.
-The details and format are decided upon by the Project & Thesis Committee and will be discussed with the student well in advance of the exam.
+The details and format are decided upon by the Student Development & Evaluation Committee and will be discussed with the student well in advance of the exam.

 Requirements for Advancement to Candidacy for the Degree of Master of Science

 Satisfactory completion of all degree requirements and the Comprehensive Exam.